ahkohd/difft.nvim/README.md

 auto_jump = true                 -- Jump to first change on open no_diff_message = "No changes found"
 loading_message = "Loading diff..."
-refresh_on_resize = true         -- Auto-refresh on window resize
 ```

 ## Usage